Emotional Delays: Surprising Secret to regulate a child's Emotional Behavior This article introduces ways to…

 All children become anxious and stressed out at one point of their education with tests, homework, big projects and understanding new concepts.
-However, anxiety is becoming a bigger issue for many of the children we see on a regular basis and it is much more extreme than normal stressful situations.
+However, anxiety is becoming a bigger issue for many children and it is much more extreme than normal stressful situations.
 Many of these children haven’t fully developed their limbic system that can lead to emotional grounding issues.

 These types of emotions are often manifested in the classroom, at home and in social situations.
 Many children act out or are known as a “behavior problem” because they are emotionally immature for their age and don’t know how to self-regulate to calm their bodies and their emotions.